poc-handsome/educrys-experiments/crystal-growth-tin/README.md

 - Measure crystal diameter at several positions
 - Observe the growth ridges on the crystal surface, which indicate the crystalline structure.
 It is possible that a single crystal is obtained.
-- Copy the experiment folder containing all image and log files
+- Analye the data in the experiment folder containing all image and log files
 - Create plots of process parameters such as melt temperature and pull speed over time